tpcarlson/synth-diy/sycamore/MANUAL.md

 ### Harmony

 Sycamore uses the current sequence's notes to generate a harmony.
-This is a fifth (7 semitones) above the note being output in output 1.
+By default, this is a fifth (7 semitones) above the note being output in output 1.

 For example, bringing back yet another 5-step sequence: